Southern Hemisphere: Flora and Fauna

+The spectacled bear is the only bear species which occurs in the Southern Hemisphere.
+It is found in certain South American countries like Bolivia, Ecuador and Peru.
 One of the most notable animals to be found almost exclusively in the Southern Hemisphere is the penguin.
 A species is found around Isabela Island on the Galápagos archipelago in the Pacific Ocean, which straddles the equator.
 However, most of Isabela and the rest of the archipelago is located in the Southern Hemisphere, and it is deemed by the International Hydrographic Organization as being wholly within the South Pacific Ocean, rather than the North Pacific.